DukeRobotics/robosub-ros/onboard/catkin_ws/src/data_pub/README.md

 ## DVL

 We use the [Teledyne Pathfinder DVL](https://www.teledynemarine.com/brands/rdi/pathfinder-dvl) for velocity measurements.
-The DVL is connected to the robot's main computer via USB.
+The DVL is connected to the robot's main computer via a USB serial converter.

 The `dvl_raw` script publishes the raw DVL data to the `/sensors/dvl/raw` topic with type `custom_msgs/DVLRaw`.
 It obtains the DVL's FTDI string from the config file mentioned above and uses it to find the DVL's port.